 “The STP faces the eye-watering task of saving half a billion pounds by 2020, and to do that properly requires a lot of modelling.
 What the HSMA programme is doing is developing that expertise and capacity.”

-To find out more about the HSMA programme and how to get involved visit the programme webpage and view an introductory video with PenCHORD mentors and HSMAs in the video below:
+For an update on the HMSA programme one year after it was launched, visit the newspage; to find out more about the HSMA programme and how to get involved visit the programme webpage and view an introductory video with PenCHORD mentors and HSMAs in the video below: